-Here at Face Dr, our team of experts have decades of experience with a range of skin concerns, including rosacea.
-We know how important skin is for our confidence, and how it feels to search for the perfect product, but not knowing where to start.
+Here at Face Dr, our team of experts has decades of experience helping clients manage a range of skin concerns, including rosacea.
+We know how important skin is for confidence and how overwhelming it can feel to find the right products.
+That’s why we’ve curated a list of expert-approved skincare products for rosacea that you can use at home.

 Before we dive into our favourite products, what exactly does rosacea look like?